avarp/phpt/README.md

 There always was kinda magic we calling type casting.
 But is this magic black or white?
 From my experience I can say that about 80% of bugs I ever fixed in PHP code was related to types.

 Fortunately, we have type checking in PHP and it prevents us from making stupid type errors.
-If you still don't understand why types are important, just imageine that you have a program encountered a type error.
+If you still don't understand why types are important, just imagine that you have a program encountered a type error.
 Who will report you about this error?
 Angry customer?
 In case of type checking that kind of code will never leak to production - you even couldn't launch it (you'll get a TypeError).

-Functional languages have bunch of good types like Maybe, Either and so on.
-Inspired by Haskell and Elm this package provides a platform for creating strong typed and immutable data structures
+Functional languages have a bunch of good types like Maybe, Either and so on.
+Inspired by Haskell and Elm this package provides a platform for creating strong typed and immutable data structures.

 PHP offers set of pre-defined types such as `int`, `bool` or `string`.
 With type-hinting you can also use class names as a type.
 Phpt library provides set of abstract classes, which can be used as a basis for your own types.

 ### Installation

-Installation with composer: `composer require artem-vorobev/phpt`
+Installation with composer: `composer require avarp/phpt`

 You need to require autoload file.
 Then all Phpt classes are ready!